FBAR & FATCA filing requirements for Americans abroad

 You're probably required to file an FBAR if you're:

-- A U.S. citizen or green card holder living abroad
+- A U.S. citizen or green card holder

 - Using personal or business foreign accounts for everyday activities